stephenjacobsio/rootiovo/README.md

 ### Hello World! 👋

-Stephen Jacobs here, a Software and Cloud Engineer with nearly a decade of experience in technology.
+Stephen Jacobs here, a Software and Cloud Engineer with over a decade of experience in technology.
 The journey so far has been about solving complex problems and building reliable, efficient systems.

 **What I Do:**
 - 💻 **Frontend & Backend Development:** Skilled in JavaScript, TypeScript, React, and Node.js, creating intuitive and responsive user interfaces.